CVPD/CVPD.github.io/content/post/2025-09-30-phd-offer-tosbi/index.md

 - Be **admitted or enrolled** in a UPV/EHU doctoral program (can be done after selection).
 - Not already hold a PhD or have been employed under a Spanish predoctoral contract.

-**Foreign candidates:** may apply from abroad and later obtain a student residence/work permit for Spain before starting the contract.
+**Foreign candidates:** may apply from abroad and later obtain a residence/work permit for Spain before starting the contract.

 ---